 I do.

-I absolutely there's something about her that is so unique, and you know it, Sean.
+There's something about her that is so unique.

 You just hate to admit it.

-But this girl, she is when she's your friend, my God, no one can get in your way.
+But this girl, she is, when she's your friend, my God, no one can get in your way.

-And no one's gonna take you down.
+And no one's going to take you down.

-Abuse me.
+Excuse me.

-We don't do anything hair fast.
+We don't do anything half-fast.

 Everything is a commitment.